 JULY 01,2016 | MANAGEMENT | By SARA KELLY

-Motivation isn’t clear cut and nor will it ever be.
-So how are you supposed to motivate every staff member on your pay roll?
-You pay them for a job, and you want that job done quickly and efficiently.
-Follow these 4 steps to help your motivation techniques become more inspiring and boost your productivity!
+Motivation isn't clear cut, and nor will it ever be.
+So how are you supposed to motivate every staff member on your payroll?
+You pay them for a job and want that job done quickly and efficiently.
+These four steps help your motivation techniques become more inspiring and boost your productivity!

 1. Get to know your staff

 Motivation is about exciting your team.
-So how are you meant to excite someone when you don’t know what excites them?
-Getting to know your staff is a very simple thing but it can be extremely powerful for you.
+So how are you meant to excite someone when you don't know what excites them?
+Getting to know your staff is straightforward and can be extremely powerful for you.
 Get to know what influences them and use it to your advantage.
-You’ll start to notice in your one-on-one conversations a change in body language and attentiveness when you use certain phrases.
-Chances are, you've hit the nail on the head and that’s what’s going to work.
+You'll start noticing a change in body language and attentiveness in your one-on-one conversations when you use specific phrases.
+Chances are, you've hit the nail on the head, and that's what will work.